 A Progressive Web App (PWA) is a web-based application that works like native apps.
 It makes use of the flexibility of the internet with the sleek user experience of mobile applications.
-This approach allows users to enjoy other features such as working offline and push notifications.
+This approach allows users to enjoy other features like offline work and push notifications.

 The framework took the world by storm.
-And the popularity has been growing over the years and the trend still continues.
+And its popularity has been growing over the years, and the trend still continues.
 Note that PWA is here to contend with the functionality of traditional mobile apps and web-based platforms.
-To this end, it is a messiah of sorts that will change the phase of client-to-business interactions.
+To this end, it is a messiah that will change the phase of client-to-business interactions.

 What is wrong with Mobile Apps?

 It is worth noting that traditional applications on mobile devices are fraught with problems.
-And it is true that the introduction of mobile apps aims to bring down the hurdles of online surfing.
-It also enhances user experience.
+And the introduction of mobile apps indeed aims to bring down the hurdles of online surfing.
+It also enhances the user experience.
 Yet, it has not been living up to expectations.

-It is on record that distribution platforms such as Google’s Play Store and the Apple Store lead the pack in the dissemination of apps.
+It is on record that distribution platforms such as Google’s Play Store and the Apple Store lead the pack in disseminating apps.
 Businesses are keen on attracting more prospects to patronize their services.
 How can that be possible when mobile applications do not give the expected output?
 Also, users have to deal with bugs and other downsides that reduce the user experience.